The following message has appeared on the main page of the BBFC website::

 maintaining the same rigorous levels of child protection and provision of information and support to a standard and richness which we believe to be a world-leader.

-The Human Centipede II (Full Sequence) is a 2011 Netherlands/UK horror by Tom Six which has just been banned by
+The Human Centipede II (Full Sequence) is a 2011 Netherlands/UK horror by Tom Six which has just been banned by the BBFC.

 It is interesting to note that the film was passed R18+ for public exhibition in Australia.
 R18+ is equivalent to the UK 18 rating.
 The Australian censors do not mention cuts or modifications so presumably it is uncut

 Those boldly proclaiming on the internet that they'll be getting their own copies of this movie anyway should beware.
-Without a BBFC rating, a depiction of rape involving barbed wire wrapped round someone's penis sounds very
+Without a BBFC rating, a depiction of rape involving barbed wire wrapped round someone's penis sounds

-much like a realistic depiction of an act likely to do serious harm in a sexual context.
+very much like a realistic depiction of an act likely to do serious harm in a sexual context.

 In other words, extreme porn , possession of which is a criminal offence, liable to punishment by means of a fine, community service or prison.
 You have been warned!